lalyman/CME211_HW_3/README.md

 In the Airfoil class, the instance variables are:

 self.dir 			(user inputted file path of directory) self.alpha_files	(dictionary where the values are the
-				paths of the 'alpha<angle of attack.dat'
+					paths of the 'alpha<angle of attack>.dat'
 					files and the keys are the corresponding angle of attack values e.g. -3.0, 0.0, etc.) self.xy_data_file		(file path of 'xy.dat') self.chord_len			(length of chord across airfoil) self.x_y_vals			(dictionary whose values are (x,y)